Department of Chemistry

 There are several scholarships available to chemistry majors that attend West Chester University.
 These scholarships are in addition to other larger scholarships that are offered university wide.
 You can find a list of university scholarships and other financial aid information here.

-The department scholarships that have been offered so far have ranged in value up to $1000.
-Some of these scholarships are for students that have already made some progress towards their degree, and others are specifically for incoming freshmen.
-Incoming students apply for these scholarships through the admissions scholarship application process.
+Some of these scholarships are for students that have already made some progress towards their degree (Reynolds and Challen), and others are specifically for incoming freshmen (Bravo and Magnuson).

-The Reynolds Scholarship and the Challen Scholarships are usually offered in the fall semester every year.
-For application forms and specific information about the scholarships offered in Fall 2014, please use these links.
+Students should apply for the Reynolds Scholarship and the Challen Scholarships in the fall semester.
+For application forms and specific information about the scholarships offered in Fall 2015, please use these links.

 Dr. Justo Bravo was Professor in the Chemistry Department at West Chester University from 1968 until he retired in 1982.
 During his tenure, he served as the first Chairman of WCU's Department of Chemistry, and was given emeritus status upon retirement.
 He died at the age of 85 on March 31, 2003.The Justo Bravo Scholarship is to be awarded to an incoming freshman; the student must be registered in one of the five Chemistry Department degree programs.
-The award will be based on high school performance (as evidenced by a transcript), extracurricular activities, letters of recommendation and a personal essay.
+The award will be based on high school performance and admissions tests (SAT, ACT).
 The Department of Chemistry Scholarship Committee, comprised of three current faculty members, will select an applicant who, in their judgment, has the best potential to develop into a strong Chemistry major.

 Virgil (Gene) Magnuson taught inorganic chemistry at WCU.
 He was one of the faculty members who participated in the chemistry education program.
 He performed site visits among other duties within this program.
 He was an active APSCUF member (faculty union), and served on the Meet and Discuss Team.
-He also served as a WCU representative to the State Legislative Assembly.The Virgil Magnuson Chemistry Scholarship is to be given to an incoming freshman majoring in Chemistry Education.
+He also served as a WCU representative to the State Legislative Assembly.The Virgil Magnuson Chemistry Scholarship is to be given to an incoming freshman majoring in Education in Chemistry.